SAAssist/saassist-server/README.rst

 Running saassist-webserver
 --------------------------

 The web server is included.
 If you want to have a static HTTP Server is recommended install Apache or another one.
-If you want to run this temporally, just run:
+If you want to run this temporary, just run:

 ``saassist-webserver``